aaronsky/dotfiles/README.md

 # dotfiles

-A robust installer of my environment, ~accessible from a curl~ SOMEDAY
+A robust installer of my environment, powered by Ansible. ~Accessible from a curl~ SOMEDAY